sara-nl/PRACE-intro-dl/README.md

-# ELIXIR EXCELERATE Deep Learning for Life Sciences workshop
+# PRACE course: Introduction to High-Performance Machine Learning (1st day)
 To run the notebooks locally, please install [Anaconda](https://www.anaconda.com/distribution/).

 Create a new Python 3 environment and install the following packages: